Safety Policies and Procedures Manual

 4.5.a.i WSU Pullman Vehicles

-All departmental vehicles at the Pullman campus must be delivered to Motor Pool for preventive maintenance services and emission control inspections.
+All department-owned vehicles at the Pullman campus must be delivered to Motor Pool for preventive maintenance services and emission control inspections.
 WSU Pullman departments must also have emissions testing and annual safety inspections conducted by Motor Pool for each vehicle.
-See BPPM 95.35 for more information.
+See UPPM 95.35 for more information.

-All departmental vehicles at non-Pullman locations must undergo annual safety and emission control inspections, as well as regular preventive maintenance services.
-Non-Pullman locations use local suppliers, unless appropriately classified vehicle maintenance staff are qualified and available to perform repairs and service.
-(Contact Human Resource Services for employee classification information.)
-See BPPM 95.35 for more information.
+All department-owned vehicles at locations other than Pullman must undergo annual safety and emission control inspections, as well as regular preventive maintenance services.
+These locations use local suppliers, unless appropriately classified vehicle maintenance staff are qualified and available to perform repairs and service.
+(Contact HRS for employee classification information.)
+See UPPM 95.35 for more information.

 4.5.b Required Items in All Vehicles

-Departments must maintain the items listed below in each vehicle’s glove compartment:
+Departments must maintain the items listed below in each vehicle’s glove compartment, including personal vehicles used for University business:

 4.6 Insurance Coverage Requirements